Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 While Docker revolutionized containerization and application deployment, it primarily focuses on operating system-level virtualization.
 In contrast, Wasm brings a new level of abstraction, enabling developers to package and distribute applications without the need for traditional containerization.
 Wasm modules can be executed on various platforms, making them more flexible and lightweight compared to Docker containers.

 For example, in a Docker-based setup, a web application might be packaged along with the necessary operating system and runtime dependencies into a container image.
 This container image needs to be specifically built for each target architecture or operating system, resulting in multiple images to maintain.
 In contrast, a Wasm module can be compiled once and executed across different platforms without modification.
-This eliminates the need for maintaining multiple container images and simplifies the deployment process.
+This eliminates the need to maintain multiple container images and simplifies the deployment process.

 Let's jump right into today's topic and explore it in-depth.